drewsamsen/sr-cards-api/DEPLOYMENT.md

 2. Logging in with the demo user credentials to verify the demo user exists
 3. Checking that the demo user has the expected decks and cards

-If you encounter any issues, check the deployment logs for error messages.
+If you encounter any issues, check the application logs for error messages from the `DemoService`.